willianfalbo/messages-app-graphql/README.md

 ## Messages App

-This is a simple application for posting messages.
+Simple application for posting messages.
 There is no goal here, it was created for demonstration purpose only.

 ### Features

-- Signup users
+- Authentication: Sign-up, login and logout.
-- Login and logout users
+- Feed: Paginated post messages and real-time updates.
-- Posts messages (Feed) - Real time updates
-- Posts operations (create, read, update and delete)
+- Post Management: Upload photos, create posts, update and delete.
-- Upload photos

 ### Quick Preview